13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Polarized lens – what does it mean?

-“The miracle and beauty of the sun can be quickly forgotten when you are temporarily blinded by its glare.
+“The miracle and beauty of the sun can be quickly forgotten when its glare temporarily blinds you.
 Having a bright shaft of sunlight hit you directly in the eyes is both annoying and potentially dangerous.

 Polarized lenses have a chemical filter that blocks intense light reflected by flat surfaces, reducing glare and discomfort.
-Although they improve comfort and visibility, they reduce the visibility of images produced by LCD screens, such as bank ATMs, and even your phone or some cycling GPS computers.
+Although they improve comfort and visibility, they reduce the visibility of images produced by LCD screens, such as those on bank ATMs, and even on your phone or some cycling GPS computers.

 Polarized glasses and photochromic (or photochromatic) glasses, which to choose

-Needless to say, the quality of the lenses is essential for the health of our eyes, as far as sports glasses are concerned, there are two main categories: interchangeable polarized lenses and photochromic lenses.
-Glasses with interchangeable polarized lenses are sold with different sets of lenses of different colors, from light to dark, which allows you to choose which one to mount depending on the day, more or less sunny.
+Needless to say, the quality of the lenses is essential for the health of our eyes.
+As far as sports glasses are concerned, there are two main categories: interchangeable polarized lenses and photochromic lenses.
+Glasses with interchangeable polarized lenses are sold with different sets of lenses in various colors, from light to dark, allowing you to choose which one to mount depending on the day’s weather, from more or less sunny.

-Glasses with photochromic lenses, on the other hand, change color autonomously, depending on the shift in outside brightness.
+Glasses with photochromic lenses, on the other hand, change color automatically in response to changes in outdoor brightness.
 On a good quality product, both types of lenses are scratch-resistant, dust-proof, and anti-fog.
-The choice between polarized or photochromic glasses is entirely personal.
+The choice between polarized and photochromic glasses is entirely personal.

-Some argue that photochromic glasses are better because they do not require changing lenses which could be inconvenient, requiring you to stop and replace them whenever the brightness changes.
-Others, on the other hand, argue that photochromic lenses sometimes do not have such a rapid reaction in the event of a sudden change in brightness, such as in the case of tunnels.
+Some argue that photochromic glasses are better because they do not require changing lenses, which can be inconvenient, as you would need to stop and replace them whenever the brightness changes.
+Others, on the other hand, argue that photochromic lenses sometimes do not react as rapidly to sudden changes in brightness, such as in tunnels.

-• UVA, UVB protection: Wearing sunglasses able to block 100% of UV rays is the best way to protect your eyes from the sun.
+• UVA, UVB protection: Wearing sunglasses that block 100% of UV rays is the best way to protect your eyes from the sun.
 Ultraviolet (UV) designates a band of the electromagnetic spectrum with a wavelength from 10 nm to 400 nm.

 • hydrophobic – the rain will drop away, leaving the lenses clear from water